himanshuteotia/doc-save-extension/README.md

 ## 📌 Overview

-**JobSaver** is a lightweight browser extension that allows you to:
+**DocSaver** is a lightweight browser extension that allows you to:
 - Save selected job descriptions, emails, or LinkedIn posts
 - Capture screenshots of job listings
 - Store everything in a Notion database